izawartka/gta2-trainer-cpp/README.md

 - Getting unlimited ammo, no reload delays
 - Getting car weapons
 - Using some of the built-in cheats without entering any cheat codes
+- A customizable table showing info about all peds and vehicles in real time

 ## Fast install
 If you just want to play it, go to the [Releases tab](https://github.com/izawartka/gta2-trainer-cpp/releases) and download